selvaje/spatial-ecology-blog_old/wp-content/plugins/wp-mail-bank/readme.txt

 ### Where does WP Mail Bank come into this?

-Mail Bank is an SMTP plugin that reconfigures the wp_mail() function so you can set up your own outgoing email settings.
+It reconfigures the wp_mail() function so you can set up your own outgoing email settings.
 You can use almost any SMTP service provider with our plugin.

 This prevents the core issues with **Sender Domain Policy** and **Spoofing**, which are the primary causes of undelivered mail.